gecko984/supervenn/README.md

 ratio is no smaller than `widths_minmax_ratio`.
 The exact proportionality is lost in this case.
 Setting `widths_minmax_ratio=1` will result in all chunks being displayed as same size (no proportionalty at all.)
 - `col_annotations_ys_count`: 1 (default), 2, or 3 - also helps to reduce clutter in column annotations area.
+- `min_width_for_annotation`: integer (default 1), another argument to reduce clutter, allows to hide annotations for chunks smaller than this value.

 Other arguments can be found in the docstring to the function.